 - Service Messages

 - Fluid Levels

 - Vehicle Security

 - Brakes

 - Steering

 - Ride Control Systems

 - Driver Assistance Systems

 - Cruise Control

 - Lighting and Bulb Replacement

 - Wiper/Washer Systems

 - Doors and Windows

 - Seat Belts

 - Airbag Systems

 - Engine and Transmission

 - Tire Pressure

 - Battery

-Engine Power Messages

-ENGINE POWER IS REDUCED
+Engine Power Messages ENGINE POWER IS REDUCED

 This message displays when the vehicle's propulsion power is reduced.
 A reduction in propulsion power can affect the vehicle's ability to accelerate.
 If this message is on, but there is no observed reduction in performance, proceed to your destination.
-Under certain conditions the performance may be reduced the next time the vehicle is driven.
+The performance may be reduced the next time the vehicle is driven.
 The vehicle may be driven while this message is on, but maximum acceleration and speed may be reduced.
 Anytime this message stays on, or displays repeatedly, the vehicle should be taken to your dealer for service as soon as possible.

-Under certain operating conditions, propulsion will be disabled.
-Try restarting after the ignition has been off for 30 seconds.
+Under certain operating conditions propulsion will be disabled.
+Try restarting after the vehicle has been off for 30 seconds.

-Vehicle Speed Messages

-SPEED LIMITED TO XXX KM/H (MPH)
+Vehicle Speed Messages SPEED LIMITED TO XXX KM/ H (MPH)

 This message shows that the vehicle speed has been limited to the speed displayed.
-The limited speed is a protection for various propulsion and vehicle systems, such as lubrication, thermal, brakes, suspension, Teen Driver if equipped, or tires.
+The limited speed is a protection for various propulsion and vehicle systems, such as lubrication, thermal, suspension, or tires.